PdrTheCoder/cits5506-group36-backend/README.md

 * Flask-RESTful for API generation
 * Flask-Pydantic for data validation
 * Flask-SQLAlchemy for models and database
-* Flask-Cors for core issue
+* Flask-Cors for cors issue

 ### Database